umctec/teste-front/README.md

 ## Recommendations
 - Use vue-cli to create your project;
-- All images you need is in `/assets` directory;
+- All the assets you need is in `/assets/` directory;
 - Use any additional library;

 ## Bonus
 - Layout responsiveness;
 - Use any CSS preprocessor;
 - Select of activities;
-> You have to change the route when you select a new actvity
+> You have to change the route when you select a new activity and show at the url the id of this activity.
+The same when you change the page
 - Filter "Organizar por:";
 > Must have options ["Prioridade(SLA)" and "Receber documentos"].
 When you filter by the first option you have to reorganize the card by the highest value in the variable `days`.
-In the second filter you have to show only the cards with the propertie `hasPendingDocument = true`
+In the second filter you have to show only the cards with the property `hasPendingDocument = true`
+- Select all;
+> Must select all checks at the cards that the property `hasPendingDocument = false`
 - Use some state managing solution;
 - Unit tests or any other test you think is important.
 - Host the website on the service of your choice;